kanedu828/MineCord/README.md

 Luck: Your chances of recieving Epic or Legendary loot is increased.\
 Your stats can be added raw (+) or added as a percentage (%).\
 For example, if you have power + 6, you will get 6 power to your total power stat.
 If you have ower 6%, you will get an additional 6% of your total power added to your total power.
-Your total amount of stats is determined by all of your equipped equipment.
+Your total amount of stats is determined by all of your equipped equipment.\
+Some equipment also have set bonuses.
+If you have a certain amount of equipment equipped from that set, you will gain bonuses.\

 ## Bonus
 You can give your equipment bonus stats through the `;bonus <equipment name>` command.
 This will cost 1000 gold.\